In addition to submitting general application materials, international students should be aware of the requirements below.

 A: No. All required application materials must be received by the Admissions Office in order for an admissions decision to be made.
 The GMAT or GRE is required for all applicants.

-Q: Santa Clara's Evening MBA is a part-time program.
+Q: Santa Clara's Emerging Professionals, Evening MBA, and Accelerated MBA are part-time programs.
 Can I still enroll?

 A: Yes.
-Our program is considered part-time, however it is possible to enroll in a full-time equivalent course-load.
+Our Emerging Professionals MBA and Evening MBA programs are considered flexible; therefore, it is possible for students to enroll in a part-time or full-time equivalent course-load.
 International students are required to enroll in at least 9 quarter units each term.
 Enrolling in three courses (9 units per term), including summer term, you will finish your MBA in approximately two years.
 (Note: summer term is optional).
+Additionally, our 22-month Accelerated MBA program is equivalent to a full-time course-load each quarter, allowing international students to remain in status throughout the entire program.